Aztec sun stone: Modern use

-The sun stone image is displayed on the obverse the Mexican 20 Peso gold coin, which has a gold content of 15 g and was minted from 1917 to 1921 and restruck with the date 1959 from the mid-1940s to the late 1970s.
-Different parts of the sun stone are represented on the current Mexican coins, with each denomination having a different section.
+The sun stone image is displayed on the obverse of the Mexican 20-peso gold coin, which has a gold content of 15 g and was minted from 1917 to 1921 and restruck with the date 1959 from the mid-1940s to the late 1970s.
+Different parts of the sun stone are represented on the current peso coins, with each denomination having a different section.

-Currently, the image is present in the 10 Peso coin as part of the New Peso coin family started in 1992 having .925 silver centers and aluminum bronze rings changing in 1996 where new coins were introduced with base metal replacing the silver center.
+Currently, the image is present on the 10-peso coin as part of the New Peso coin family launched in 1992.
+Originally having .925 silver centers and aluminum bronze rings, this was changed in 1996 where new coins were introduced with base metal replacing the silver center.

 The sun stone image also has been adopted by modern Mexican and Mexican American/Chicano culture figures, and is used in folk art and as a symbol of cultural identity.

-In 1996, sportswear manufacturer ABA Sport in partnership with the Mexico national football team, employed a depiction of the sun stone image on its home, away and third match kits, with each individual shirt being assigned the green (home), white (away) and red (third) colors of the Mexican flag respectively.
-The kit was featured until the 1998 World Cup in which the Mexican side impressed the world with satisfying results.
+In 1996, sportswear manufacturer ABA Sport, in partnership with the Mexico national football team, employed a depiction of the sun stone image on its home, away and third match kits, with the shirts assigned the green (home), white (away) and red (third) colors of the Mexican flag respectively.
+The kit was featured until the 1998 World Cup.

-Elvis Presley had a jumpsuit made with the Aztec Sun Stone which he used in the last years of his concerts and used it in his Elvis in Concert TV performance in June 19-21, 1977 and in his last live performance on stage on June 26, 1977.
+Elvis Presley had a jumpsuit made with the Aztec Sun Stone which he used in the last years of his concerts and used it in his Elvis in Concert TV performance in June 19-21, 1977, and in his last live performance on stage on June 26, 1977.
 The suit is commonly referred to as the Mexican Sundial suit.